GeotrekCE/Geotrek-admin/docs/advanced-configuration/modules-and-components.rst

 .. note::
   - The Outdoor module is not compatible with PostGIS <= 2.4, included in Ubuntu 18.04.
-  - Upgrade to Ubuntu 20.04 or upgrade PostGIS to 2.5 via https://launchpad.net/~ubuntugis/+archive/ubuntu/ppa
+  - Upgrade your Ubuntu distribution or upgrade PostGIS to 2.5 via https://launchpad.net/~ubuntugis/+archive/ubuntu/ppa

 .. _sensitivity: